Technology-Notes/zacmanchester-kicksat-wiki/Home.md

 ## Welcome to the KickSat Wiki!

-Here's a guide to getting started with your Sprite development kit:
+If you've just received your Sprite development kit, start here:

 [Getting started with the Sprite Development Kit](https://github.com/zacinaction/kicksat/wiki/Getting-started-with-the-Sprite-Development-Kit)